Ethereum Virtual Machine (EVM)

 Contract creation results in the creation of a new contract account containing compiled smart contract bytecode.
 Whenever another account makes a message call to that contract, it executes its bytecode.

 The EVM executes as a stack machine with a depth of 1024 items.
-Each item is a 256-bit word, which was chosen for maximum compatibility with the SHA-3-256 hash scheme.
+Each item is a 256-bit word, which was chosen for the ease of use with 256-bit cryptography (such as Keccak-256 hashes or secp256k1 signatures).

 During execution, the EVM maintains a transient memory (as a word-addressed byte array), which does not persist between transactions.